The other day someone asked me what caused me the most stress when I first became a stepmom.

 One of my favourite parts of of the hockey season is the socializing outside of the arena.
 For the past few years, we've been lucky to have a really good group of parents!

 Make it a golden rule to not unload about your stepfamily stressors, and certainly don't expect other parents to choose which one of you they will chum with.
 It makes it very uncomfortable for everyone!
-You're there to support the kid and be apart of a team - not to act like you're young girls on a school yard.
+You're there to support the kid and be apart of a team - not to act like tween-agers on the school yard.

 3. LET THE PARENT WHO HAS THE KID GET THE TREATS